 What are arteriovenous malformations?

 Arteriovenous malformations (AVMs) are groups of blood vessels in your body that form in the wrong way.
 In AVMs, arteries and veins are abnormally tangled.
+This causes irregular connections between the arteries and veins.

 What causes arteriovenous malformations?